veronika-simic/docker/Notes.md

  In development environment we have development server and in production server we are going to also need some type of server.
 This server is going to send index.html and react code.
 For that we are going to use nginx and create seperate dockerfile for production version.

  But where is ngix comming from?
 Thats why we will have two phases in the docker file. (build and run phase).
 We are specifying two base images.
-Run phase is going to copy results from the build directory
+Run phase is going to copy results from the build directory.

+ Now we have three containers

+ ## Section 7

 ## Commands

 docker -v or docker version --> gives us a version of docker